 Oh well once in a while, why not.

 A Bit of History

-Mayonnaise, the king of cold sauces and without a doubt a fixed ingredient in roughly 9 out of 10 fridges at this very moment.
+Mayonnaise, it is the king of cold sauces and without a doubt a fixed ingredient in roughly 9 out of 10 fridges at this very moment.

 Mayonnaise was allegedly invented on the Mediterranean island of Menorca.